-I'llf you have children who are minors, the Iff you have children who are mmors, the appointment of a guardian is probably the most important decision you'll make.
-With the courts approval, this person, or persons, will raise your children.
-Consider appointing a family member and spouse, or another close couple who'll care for your spouse, or another close couple who'll care for your children the way you would want.
+If you have children who are minors, the III you nave children who are manors, the appointment of a guardian is probably the most important decision you'll make.
+With the court's approval, this person, or persons, will raise your children.
+Consider appointing a family member and spouse, or another close couple who'll care for your children the way you would want.

-☐You may want to consider listing multiple executors, trustees and guardians to serve together executors, trustees and guardans to serve togeths in handling the details of your estate.
-This can provide a check-and-balance system for the appointees and help them avoid oversights or misappropriations.
+☐You may want to consider listing multiple executors, trustees and guardians to serve together in handling the details of your estate.
+This can in handling the details of your estate.
+This can provide a check-and-hadance system for the appointees and help them avoid oversights or misappropriations.
 Consider appointing family members, friends, professionals, advisers and/or trust companies for this position.